Blokyk/starkid/docs/Your-first-app-with-StarKid.md

 `door-cli`, which simulates a house door.
 It has 3 sub-commands:
 - `open`, which takes a mandatory `key` argument
-- `close`, which takes a `key`argument as well as a `-t/--turns <n>` option to cutomize the number of key turns.
+- `close`, which takes a `key`argument as well as a `-t/--turns <n>` option to customize the number of key turns.
 - `knock`, which takes an optional `name` argument, and has an `--angry` switch